 It is interesting to notice that the detection of $A_\alpha$ puts a lower bound on $r$.
 Since the ALP-photon coupling constant has the present upper bound, $g< 1.4 \times 10^{-12}\,\si{\GeV}^{-1}$, once the observation fixes $A_\alpha$, we obtain

 where we used Eq.~\eqref{eq_LSS sensitivity}.
-If Athena will improve the upper bound on $g$ by 10, for instance, the lower bound on $r$ increases by 100.
-Therefore, the observation of $A_\alpha$ combined with the axion search experiment chases up $r$ from below, and it is complementary to the CMB $B$-mode observation which pursues $r$ from above.
+If Athena improves the upper bound on $g$ by a factor of $10$, for instance, the lower bound on $r$ would increase by a factor of $100$.
+Therefore, the observation of $A_\alpha$ combined with axion search experiments can give a lower bound on $r$, which is complementary to the CMB $B$-mode observation limiting $r$ from above.